kunalparmar/kit-deploymentizer/README.md

 The name of the external ENV must match the defined name in the `resource.[RESOURCE-NAME].env.name` definition.

 ##### Disable a Service
+By default any resource defined in a cluster is considered enabled.
+You can explicitly change this by setting the value `disable: true`.
-In order to disable a service for a specific cluster, add the `resources.[RESOURCE-NAME].disable: true`.
+For example, in order to disable a service for a specific cluster, add the `resources.[RESOURCE-NAME].disable: true`.
 This will keep the `deploymentizer` from generating a deployment/service file for that specific resource.
+If managing lots of clusters, it can be helpful to define your resource in the base cluster file, but configure it as `disable: true` initially.
+Then only enable it for clusters your want that service deployed on.
+The other option is to configure it in the base cluster as `disable: false` and enabled it specifically for each cluster.

 ##### Adding a Service
 You can add a service just for the cluster by defining the values here.
 This would allow you to test a service only on a specific cluster before rolling it out to all clusters.
 The required fields would be: